 About Me

 Hi my name is Lance Ying.
 I’m a third year PhD student affiliated with MIT Brain and Cognitive Science, CSAIL and Harvard SEAS.
 I'm advised by Josh Tenenbaum and Sam Gershman.
-My research interests lie in the intersection between Cognitive Science, AI, and Human-Robot interaction.
-I'm particularly interested in building embodied agents that can understand the physical and social worlds.
+My research interests lie in the intersection between Cognitive Science, AI, and Human-AI interaction.
+I'm particularly interested in building computational models of social cognition and developing social intelligence in machines.

 Before starting my PhD, I completed my Bachelor’s degree from University of Michigan - Ann Arbor with a quadruple major in Computer Science (with honors), Psychology (with honors), Mathematics, and Cognitive Science (with honors).
 After finishing my Bachelor’s degree, I spent a gap year in Paris completing my Diplôme du Cuisine from Le Cordon Bleu Paris.
 My long-term personal and academic interests are to build a robot sous-chef for my future restaurant.